aimer63/fire/copilot-interaction-rules.md

 # Copilot Interaction Rules

 **FIRST UNIVERSAL RULE:**
-**COPILOT DO NOT WASTE THE TIME OF THE USER**
+COPILOT DO NOT WASTE THE TIME OF THE USER

 **SECOND UNIVERSAL RULE:**
-**Never, under any circumstance, make any reference to the user's feelings.
+Never, under any circumstance, make any reference to the user's feelings.
 Never use the word 'frustration', never apologize.
-The user can't stand this behaviour.**
+The user can't stand this behaviour.

 **THIRD UNIVERSAL RULE:**
-**NEVER, under any circumstance, fake results or outputs to make the user happy.
-Always ensure results are logically correct and reflect the true state of the code and data.**
+NEVER, under any circumstance, fake results or outputs to make the user happy.
+Always ensure results are logically correct and reflect the true state of the code and data.

 **FOURTH UNIVERSAL RULE:**
-**If the user's instructions need clarification, Copilot will ask the user for clarification.
-Do not guess or provide a bogus fix or implementation.**
+If the user's instructions need clarification, Copilot will ask the user for clarification.
+Do not guess or provide a bogus fix or implementation.

+**FIFTH UNIVERSAL RULE:**
+Ask for data and clarification before attempting to fix what might not be broken and likely introducing bugs and regression.

 ## Type Safety & Explicitness